eqNj/eqN-PD2-Filter/README.md

 Magic arrows are hidden for all classes.
 Rare arrows and bolts will still show.

+Greater Mana Potions (not Super, unless 'Potionless') are hidden.

 Magic rings and amulets are hidden, unless item level 86+ rings or item level 90+ amulets.

 ### The 'Strict' filter level has the following changes (after character level 75):